Poonam1607/my-tech-blogs/clsinhi37000208jq3eu27dp9.md

     98c7178b4004   jaegertracing/example-hotrod:1.30
     ```

     I have simplified the details for the sake of better vision.

-    a. signoz/frontend - It serves the user interface accessible via a web browser.
-So this is necessary.
+    a. `signoz/frontend` - It serves the user interface accessible via a web browser.

-    b. gliderlabs/logspout - This is image takes docker logs and forward to desired destination.
+    b. `gliderlabs/logspout` - This image takes **docker logs** and forward to desired destination.
 In signoz setup, we don't need the signoz logs to be seen in the dashboard, so we can remove this.
-(You can use if you want)
+(You can use if you want).

-    c. signoz/alertmanager - It handles alerts sent by Prometheus servers and manages their routing and grouping.
-For now we're not configuring alerts so e're going to remove this.
+    c. `signoz/alertmanager` - It handles alerts sent by **Prometheus servers** and manages their routing and grouping.
+For now we're not configuring alerts so we're going to remove this as well.

-    d. signoz/query-service - It handles incoming queries from users and retrieves relevant data from the underlying data storage.
+    d. `signoz/query-service` - It handles incoming queries from users and retrieves relevant data from the underlying data storage.

-    e. signoz/signoz-otel-collector - This container hosts the OpenTelemetry collector, which collects, processes, and exports telemetry data to Signoz.
+    e. `signoz/signoz-otel-collector` - This container hosts the **OpenTelemetry** collector, which collects, processes, and exports telemetry data to Signoz.

-    f. clickhouse/clickhouse-server - This container runs ClickHouse, an open-source column-oriented database management system.
+    f. `signoz/clickhouse-server` - This container runs **ClickHouse**, an open-source column-oriented database management system.
 It provides storage and querying capabilities for the monitoring data collected by Signoz.

-    g. signoz/locust - Locust is commonly used for performance testing, stress testing, and load testing web applications and APIs.
+    g. `signoz/locust` - Locust is commonly used for performance testing, stress testing, and load testing web applications and APIs.
 We're going to remove this.

-    h. bitnami/zookeeper - It is commonly used for distributed systems and coordination.
+    h. `bitnami/zookeeper` - It is commonly used for distributed systems and coordination.

-    i. jaegertracing/example-hotrod - They have added a sample application for demo purpose.
+    i. `jaegertracing/example-hotrod` - They have added a sample application for demo purpose.
 We're going to remove this also as we have our own application running.

-7. With just two commands, SigNoz is **up** and **running**.
-We can access the dashboard at `http://<IP-ADDRESS>:3301/`.

 After removing services, our docker-compose file something look like this.